 - Air-filled Tires.
-Another neat feature to look for are air filled pneumatic tires.
+Another neat feature to look for is air-filled pneumatic tires.
 These are important because they elevate the bike, smooth out any bumps, and make it easy for the child to glide on the bike.
 It also gets them used to the feel of what a normal bike feels like.
 While they are a little more maintenance, we think it’s worth it in the long run especially if the bike will be used to train more than one child.

 - Lightweight Frame.
-An aluminum or other lightweight material is ideal for the frame of a balance bike.
-This really helps the extremely young children such as 2 and 3 year olds hold and control the balance bike.
+Aluminum or other lightweight material is ideal for the frame of a balance bike.
+This really helps the extremely young children such as 2 and 3-year-olds hold and control the balance bike.

 We always recommend children wear a safety helmet while riding a balance bike.
-You may even want to consider knee and elbow pads if they are having a lot of difficulty.
+You may even want to consider knee and elbow pads if they are having a lot of difficulties.
 Happy gliding!